myeh3/USF-MSDS501/README.md

 # USF-MSDS501
-This is the repository which is used to store the homework of MSDS501 test123
+This is the repository which is used to store the projects of MSDS501